Latest Country Reports

 Access to Basic Services: Refugees had access to basic services, such as health care and primary and secondary education, but they were not eligible for government employment and did not have the right to own property or a company.

 Citizenship is derived from one’s parents.
-The UNHCR estimated there were as many as 15,000 undocumented individuals who may be at risk of statelessness.
+In January the UNHCR estimated there were 8,947 stateless individuals and persons with indeterminate nationality, although this number was not confirmed by the government.
 The number of stateless persons who were also refugees was not available.
 The government’s requirement that applicants for citizenship prove they are not citizens of another country impeded efforts to establish the nationality of undocumented persons.
+The government, however, did cooperate with the UNHCR and granted citizenship to 609 stateless persons in October.

 Undocumented stateless individuals did not have access to public benefits, education, or employment opportunities.